LittleGreenViper/NACC/README.md

 |:----:|:----:|:----:|
 |![Figure 1](img/Figure-01.png)|![Figure 2](img/Figure-02.png)|![Figure 3](img/Figure-03.png)|

-Tapping on the logo will take you to [the Little Green Viper Software Development Web site](https://littlegreenviper.com),

 Tapping on the "Info" button will bring in a screen, displaying information about the app.

 Tapping on the "action" button will allow you to share the report with others, using different apps, like [Messages](https://apps.apple.com/us/app/messages/id1146560473), or [Mail](https://apps.apple.com/us/app/mail/id1108187098).